tinesoft/ng-browser-update/README.md

 How to use it
 -------------

-You should already have a bunch of scripts and CSS required for bootstrap-daterangepicker:
+You should already have jQuery and  angular scripts referenced.
+If not, add them:

 ```
 <script type="text/javascript" src="jquery.min.js"></script>